divarvel/blog/posts/2013-01-08-dwarf-fortress-and-multilib-on-exherbo.md

 virtually any case.
 [Marc Antoine](http://github.com/keruspe) has been of tremendous help on this one :)

-I've recently bought a Raspeberry Pi and I put Raspbian on it.
+I've recently bought a Raspberry Pi and I put Raspbian on it.
 Using a binary distro made me realize how much a clean distro allows you to control your system.
-There is some work on a `multiarch` setup which would allow me to have a clean cross-compilation chain for my my Raspeberry Pi.
+There is some work on a `multiarch` setup which would allow me to have a clean cross-compilation chain for my Raspberry Pi.
 I'm eager to test it :)

 Now, strike the earth !